kartchnb/openscad-servo-library/README.md

      "wing bottom" generates the motor with the bottom of the wings on the XY plane.
      "body base" or "base" generates the motor with the entire servo above the XY plane.

+### ServoLib_GenerateBodyOutline(servo_model, xcenter)
+   This method generates an outline of the body of the selected servo.

+   The method accepts the following parameters:
+   * `servo_model` - the name of the servo to model

+   * `xcenter` - specifies where the motor should be centered horizontally (defaults to "axle") "axle" generates the motor centered on the axle.
+     "body" generates the motor with the body centered along the origin.
 ### ServoLib_GenerateScrewHolesOutline(servo_model)
    Generates a 2D hole pattern for the servo's mounting screw holes.
    This pattern can be extruded to create mounting screw holes in your model.